mydotey/scf/README.md

 [SCF](https://github.com/mydotey/scf), short for Simple Configuration Facade, is an abtraction between **Code** and **Outer Configuration** (properties file, env variable, system property, yaml file, ... , etc.).
 It's namely like [slf4j](https://www.slf4j.org/) (Simple Logging Facade for Java), and has the same position in the configuration world.

+SCF makes code use a property and not care where/how it is configured!

 ![arch](./resources/images/scf.png)

 ## Usage